willdoescode/nat/README.md

 ## What is nat?

-Nat is a complete replacement for the 'ls' command
+Nat is a complete replacement for the 'ls' command on Mac OS X.

-Nats features include
+Nat's features include

 - Showing file permissions
 - Showing file size